 “Armstrong was mistakenly released from custody on [a] misdemeanor warrant, because her date of birth in our report management system did not match the date of birth on the warrant,” Spitler said.

-Details of that prior misdemeanor warrant weren’t available at the time of Tuesday’s press conference.
+Details of that prior misdemeanor warrant weren’t available at the time of the press conference.

 Three days later, police identified the woman as Anna Moriah “Mo” Wilson, a professional cyclist known for her gravel and mountain bike racing.
 She had been visiting Texas to compete in the Gravel Locos race 135 miles north of Austin in Hico, cycling outlet VeloNews reported.

-Around 12:30 p.m. on May 14, Armstrong flew from the Austin-Bergstrom International Airport to the Houston Hobby Airport before connecting to New York’s LaGuardia Airport, the U.S. Marshals confirmed Wednesday.
+Around 12:30 p.m. on May 14, Armstrong flew from Austin-Bergstrom International Airport to Houston Hobby Airport before connecting to New York’s LaGuardia Airport, U.S. Marshals confirmed.
 Surveillance footage depict her passing through AUS.

 KXAN asked Spitler if her prior misdemeanor warrant would have prevented her from flying.
 Spitler told KXAN that’s unlikely since it was a misdemeanor and not a felony.